ShivikaMahesh1/Visualization/README.md

  1.3) 1M spent by each Chandigarh & Punjab.

-         thus, maximum ad spends are .
+         thus, maximum ad spends are 7M by Haryana.

  ### Enquiries by State